fenago/katacoda-scenarios/azure-functions/azure-functions-azure-cli/steps/13/text.md

-Other quickstarts in this collection build upon this quickstart.
-If you plan to continue on with subsequent quickstarts or with the tutorials, don't clean up the resources created in this quickstart.
-If you don't plan to continue, use the following command to delete all resources created in this quickstart:

-Azure CLI

-`

-Try It
+Resources in Azure refers to function apps, functions, storage accounts, and so forth.
+They are grouped into resource groups, and you can delete everything in a group by deleting the group.

-az group delete --name myResourceGroup
+`az group delete --name myResourceGroup`{{execute}}

-Select y when prompted.
+Select `y` when prompted.
+Deletion may take a couple of minutes.